Flowminder/FlowKit/docs/source/developer.md

 - `/geography/<aggregation_unit>`: return geography data for a given aggregation unit.

-At present, four query types are accessible through FlowAPI:
+At present, the following query types are accessible through FlowAPI:

 - `daily_location`